 Nature At The Navy Yard

 The Naval Hospital Cemetery Memorial Landscape is the site of a historic cemetery once used by the adjacent Naval Hospital.
 Currently part of the Brooklyn Navy Yard, the site is to be developed as a native plant and pollinator habitat that activates the site while preserving and protecting the memorial cemetery.

 BGI has partnered with the Horticultural Society of New York to provide training in landscape restoration and cultivation of native habitat, and with the Green School to educate youth about the importance of native plants in the environment.
-BGI must secure an additional $1.9M in capital funding to construct the site and is currently pursuing funding from several elected officials.
+Final site design has started with a goal of construction in 2014.

 - An initial public meeting was held November 1, 2010 at which community members toured the site, followed by a presentation by Rogers Marvel Architects and Nelson Byrd-Woltz Landscape Architects;